nmarsollier/viaduct/docs/content/docs/resolvers/mutations.md

 weight: 7
 ---

-Mutation fields should use the `@resolver` directive to provide a field resolver that executes the mutation.
+Mutation fields should use the {{< kdoc viaduct.api.Resolver "@resolver" >}} directive to provide a field resolver that executes the mutation.
 For the following example schema:

 ```graphql
 extend type Mutation {